gabrielamorim/geladinhaapi/README.md

 # geladinha_api

-This is the API Geladinha!
+This is the Geladinha API!
 With this API you can create point of sales (POS) and find the closest POS of a given locality.

 ## How to build and deploy this API